sanyaade-multimedia/Bridge/README.md

 ## Building

 Clone this repository in the root directory of the [Rack](https://github.com/VCVRack/Rack) repository.
+Or, clone this repository anywhere and set the `RACK_DIR` environment variable.

 For the VST plugin, obtain `VST2_SDK` from Steinberg, and place it in the `vst` directory.